+(38 CREDITS)

 PHYS 350 Thermodynamics and Statistical Mechanics (3)

 ME 200/L Introduction to Mechanical Engineering with Lab (3.5)

 ME 320/L Manufacturing Systems with Lab (4)

-ME 340/L Dynamics with Lab (3.5) ME 360/L Heat Transfer with Lab (4)
+ME 340/L Dynamics with Lab (3.5)

+ME 360/L Heat Transfer with Lab (4)

 ME 380/L Mechatronics with Lab (4)

 ME 400/L Mechanical Design with Lab (4)

 ME 410 Special Topics in Mechanical Engineering I (3)

 OR

 ME 411 Special Topics in Mechanical Engineering II (3)

 ME 420/L System Dynamics with Lab (4)

 ME 440/L Senior Design with Lab (4)

 ME 480 Senior Mechanical Engineering Seminar (1)

-3+2 Engineering Dual Degree
+3+2 Dual Degree Engineering Programs

-King's College offers the 3+2 Engineering Dual Degree Program in collaboration with the University of Notre Dame.
-Students will spend three years at King's College taking mathematics, science, pre-engineering and liberal arts courses, and then transfer to Notre Dame for two years to complete engineering courses in their chosen field.
-Upon successful completion of the program, students will receive both a B.S. from King's College (in Physics, Chemistry, Computer Science or Environmental Science) and a B.S. in Engineering from Notre Dame (in Aerospace, Chemical, Civil, Computer, Electrical, Environmental, or Mechanical Engineering).
+King's College offers 3+2 Dual Degree Engineering Programs in collaboration with the University of Notre Dame and Washington University in St. Louis.
+In these programs students study for three years at King's College taking mathematics, science, preengineering and liberal arts courses, and then transfer to Notre Dame or Washington University for two years to complete engineering courses in their chosen fields.
+Upon successful completion of the program, students receive both a B.S. from King's College (in Physics, Chemistry, Environmental Science or Computer Science) and a B.S. in Engineering from Notre Dame (in Aerospace, Chemical, Civil, Computer, Electrical, Environmental or Mechanical Engineering) or Washington University (in Biomedical, Chemical, Computer, Electrical, Mechanical or Systems Engineering).